DataDog/browser-sdk/packages/rum/README.md

 ### Browser RUM and RUM Premium sampling configuration

-This feature requires the RUM Browser SDK v3.6.0+.
+This feature requires the RUM Browser SDK v3.0.0+.
+The `premiumSampleRate` initialization parameter has been introduced in the RUM Browser SDK v4.10.2, deprecating the former `replaySampleRate` initialization parameter.

 When a new session is created, it can be tracked as either: